Kosovo sets out to modernize its railway network with GCF

-Work will begin in March and within three years Kosovo will have its first really modern railway line which will be of the same standard as European ones and will be perfectly integrated in the international network.
+The work - that will be carried out by GCF together with the designated local subcontractor, the R & Rukolli - will begin in March and within three years Kosovo will have its first really modern railway line which will be of the same standard as European ones and will be perfectly integrated in the international network.

 “Today is the start of something new for Kosovo's railway system and, in some sections, trains will be able to travel at almost 150 kilometres per hour,” the Minister of Infrastructures Pal Lekaj stated in a press conference.